brown-band/website/README.md

        - `name`: The human-readable name of the college/university (usually abbreviated), e.g. `Harvard`, `Penn`, `Holy Cross`
        - `score` (optional): the score that team had at the end of the game.
 This can usually be found online pretty easily.
 But if not, just leave it off.
    - sometimes, you won’t know the score or whether we were home or away (this applies more to historical games than ones from the present).
 In that case, specify an `opponent` key instead of `teams`, and just give the name of the opponent (e.g. `opponent: Princeton`)
-   - `title`: if the event is unusual in some way, set a custom title.
-   - `date`: this is _very required_ and the site will not build without it.
+   - `date`: this is _very required_.
 Specify the date the event occurred on.
 Feel free to guess for historical events if necessary, but make sure you leave a comment (`# ....`) above the date describing your rationale so it doesn’t get treated as authoritative.
+   - `title`: if the event is unusual in some way, set a custom title.
+   - `subtitle`: optional, if there’s something special about this script, put it here.
+     - for example: homecoming, parents’ weekend, or halloween
+   - `location`: very optional.
+If the band played somewhere special, put that info here.

+There are a few extensions to Markdown that this project uses to make it easier to encode scripts.
+Look at `directivesPlugin` in `config/markdown.mjs` for the code that powers this, and check out the [generic directives proposal](https://talk.commonmark.org/t/generic-directives-plugins-syntax/444) for a description of the syntax used.:

+- `:script-tab` will insert a small chunk of blank space.
+- `:break[…]` will force text inside the brackets to be broken at any character, rather than just word boundaries.
+This is only necessary if you have very long words (of at least 20-25 letters) in a script, and those words are long enough to break the page layout on mobile.
+  - `:break[...]{hyphens}` will tell the browser to insert hyphens at syllable boundaries instead of breaking the text willy-nilly.
+This can sometimes be better, so try both ways and see what works well.
+Hyphenation is great for real words, while arbitrary-character breaks are great for fake ones.
+- `:sd[...]` italicizes the text wrapped in brackets, and adds some fancy brackets around the text.
+Use this whenever the script tells the band to do something (like make a form or play a song) or otherwise gives non-spoken directions.
+- Put `::script-note[...]` around a paragraph to mark it as being context or commentary.
+  - You can also use a `:::script-note` block to wrap multiple paragraphs
+- For lists (“A-B-C-D-E-F The Princeton Band!”), use a `:::script-list` block.
+  - Leave blank lines between the `:::` lines and the list items, to make Prettier work right.
+  - Use a single unordered list (i.e. `- blah`) inside the block with as many items as you’d like, and write in the delimiters yourself.
+This allows for flexibility regarding the progression of letters, which scriptwriters sometimes use creatively.

-#### Compiling senior script books
+### Compiling senior script books

 1. In `eleventy-book.config.js`, update `graduationYear` (to the desired graduation year, with a .5 if the book is for a .5er) and `extraYear` (to `true` if you’re making it for someone who took an extra year, `false` otherwise)
 2. Run `npm run build:book`, then open `book/book.pdf` in your favorite PDF viewer.
 Expect it to be around 100 pages.
-3. Make sure there are no typos and everything is laid out decently, then…
+3. Make sure there are no typos and everything is laid out decently
    - If you have to make changes, run `npm run start:book` and open http://localhost:8080 in your browser to get a live preview of what the book will look like.
-Note that you will have to manually refresh to get CSS changes to apply, due to the way the paging library works.
+Note that you will have to manually refresh to get CSS changes to apply, due to the way the library that slices the HTML into pages works.
 4. [TODO: fill out this step once I figure out how to print it out]

-#### Adding/removing pages
+### Adding/removing pages

-1. Create a new `.md` file in the `pages` folder.
-The name of the file will be the URL (i.e. `about-us.md` is `/about-us`).
+1. Create a new file in the `pages` folder.
+The name of the file will be the URL (i.e. `about-us.md` is `/about-us/`).
-   - The title will be automatically created from the name of the file by replacing dashes with spaces and title-casing.
-If this behavior is incorrect, specify the `title` property in the front matter (front matter is described below)
-   - Use the `.html` extension if you want to write HTML instead of Markdown.
+   - See the “Templates” section above to help you decide what file extension to use.
 2. (optional) Add [front matter](https://www.11ty.dev/docs/data-frontmatter/) (three dashes on a line, followed by some YAML, followed by three more dashes on a line, followed by the actual content of the file).
 You can specify any data here, but currently the website supports:
    - `title`: A custom title for the page.
 By default, it will be generated from the file name, so in most cases you won’t need to manually specify it.
      - if the default title is only wrong due to mis-capitalizing an acronym or similar, add the correct capitalization to the `special` array at the end of the `title` function in `eleventyComputed.js` and it will be used instead.
-   - `layout`: defaults to `page.njk` (i.e. `layouts/page.njk`).
+   - `layout`: defaults to `page.jsx` (i.e. `layouts/page.jsx`).
 Specify a different layout if you want.
-   - `summary`: italicized, indented text displayed between the title and the content
+   - `summary`: text displayed between the title and the content, with a bracket to set it apart
    - `showHeader`: disable the default header. for when you want a something custom
-   - `toc`: By default, a table of contents will be generated for any page with at least one header with an `id` property (put `{#id}` at the end of a heading to set an ID).
-You can override this by specifying `toc: false` to disable the table of contents, or pass an array of custom headings (check out `buttons.html` for an example of this).
+   - `toc`: By default, a table of contents will be generated for any page with at least one header with an `id` property (put <code>{#_id_}</code> at the end of a heading to set an ID).
+You can override this by specifying `toc: false` to disable the table of contents, or pass an array of custom headings (check out `buttons.jsx` for an example of this).
-   - (there are a bunch more for scripts, described below)
+   - (there are a bunch more for scripts, described above)
    - check out [Eleventy’s docs](https://www.11ty.dev/docs/data-configuration/) for additional options.
-3. Add the page content, formatted using Markdown.
-You can use [Nunjucks template commands](https://mozilla.github.io/nunjucks/templating.html) to incorporate data into the page.
+3. Add the page content, formatted using the language you chose.
 4. Add the page to the navbar:
-   - To add it at the top level, edit `Nav.jsx` to add a link to the page (use the “Contact” link as an example)
    - To add it to a menu, edit `nav.yml` by adding an entry somewhere with the path of the page (without the file extension; use the others as an example).
 The title will be automatically picked up.
+   - To add it at the top level, edit `Nav.jsx` to add a link to the page (use the “Contact” link as an example)

-#### Adding an icon
+### Adding an icon

 To add a new icon to `assets/icons.svg`:

 1. Find the icon you want online, in SVG format.
 Make sure it has a free/permissive license!
 2. Create a new `<symbol>` element in `assets/icons.svg`:
-   - The `id` property should be an ID (use `kebab-case` and avoid spaces).
+   - The `id` property should be the ID used to reference the icon from templates (use `kebab-case` and avoid spaces).
    - The `viewBox` property should match the one on the `<svg>` tag of the SVG you’re copying
-     - if there isn’t a `viewBox` property, `0 0 width height` (where `width` and `height`) are replaced by those properties on the SVG) should work.
+     - if there isn’t a `viewBox` property, `0 0 width height` (where `width` and `height` are replaced by those properties on the SVG) should work.
 3. Paste everything inside of the `<svg>` tag into the `<symbol>`.

 ---

-## Descriptions of design decisions

-### Why Eleventy?

-I (Jed) chose Eleventy for several reasons.

-- I hadn’t used it before and wanted to try something new
-- I like JavaScript and am comfortable writing it
-- Eleventy is a few years old but still quite modern and actively maintained
-- Very little of the content of this repo is actually specific to Eleventy.
-  - Most static site generators have a concept of front matter, data files, layouts, includes, and assets.
-  - The templates are written in a popular template language (Nunjucks), which is quite similar to Liquid (used by Jekyll and others) and Handlebars.
-- Unlike static site generators that offer framework integration (Gatsby, Next.js, Nuxt, …), Eleventy does not impose any requirements or restrictions on the frontend.
-  - For what the band site does now, plain old static HTML with a little vanilla JS sprinkled on top is perfectly adequate.
-  - I built a site with Gatsby once and it is so unnecessarily complicated.
-Most of the code in this repo is about making a site for the band, not appeasing the framework.
-- The previous website was built with Drupal.
-PHP bad.

-One downside of Eleventy is that, because it’s code-based with no graphical editor, it is less accessible to people with no coding background.
-However, Markdown is becoming more and more common, and I doubt the band will have a shortage of CS students anytime soon.

-While I think I’ve made a sound technical decision in late 2021, I’m not naïve enough to believe that Eleventy will always be the best option.
-Use your own judgement!
-Hopefully the work I put into converting the various pieces of historical data into a reasonable format will make it reasonably easy to switch over to a new platform/framework.
-If the website just needs a fresh coat of paint, you can rewrite `layouts` and `includes` (and throw out Bootstrap if you want) while still keeping Eleventy around.
+Also check out [`design-decisions.md`](./design-decisions.md) for more insight into why things are the way the are.
+Feel free to add sections when you make new decisions so future webmasters can have context!

 If you ever get really stuck with something, you can always [reach out to me](mailto:jed@jedfox.com) and I’ll do my best to lend a hand!

-### Why JSX?

-JSX is the fourth template language I tried using while building this website.
-(The first three were Liquid, Nunjucks, and Handlebars.)
-The common issues I saw with all three were that auto-formatter support (in particular Prettier, but I did look around a bit for alternatives) was lacking, and that it was hard to do “real logic” in the templates.

-Formatting was lacking, I think, because template languages are extremely difficult to write a formatter for.
-There is Prettier support for Handlebars, but it did not support all the language features, and being confident that it will always produce correct results is very hard.
-Fundamentally, a template language mixes two programming languages (in our case, Markdown or HTML and the language that defines the `{{ ... }}` and `{% ... %}` syntax) with no structure.
-Interpolations can theoretically contain any content, meaning that solving the parsing problem for all cases is impossible (and solving it for “reasonable” cases is extremely difficult).
-You could, for example, wrap an if statement around only the opening tag of an HTML tag.
-(That isn’t theoretical, while looking for test cases while trying to [improve Prettier’s Handlebars formatting support](https://github.com/prettier/prettier/pull/12037) I found real examples of this).

-And logic, I believe, is lacking because writing programming languages is hard.
-There are projects like EJS which attempt to merge a “real” language like JavaScript with template content (but they encounter a much harder version of the formatting problem because both languages are highly complex).
-As a result, most template languages come up with their own mini-language for pulling properties off of objects and running helper functions.
-Since the top level of most template languages is defined to output literal content (for ease of use and readability reasons), there isn’t a good place to define helper functions.
-Handlebars came the closest here with its “inline partials,” but its language is otherwise quite limited.

-I realized that JSX (used by React) solves many of these problems.
-The locations you can inject arbitrary expressions are quite tightly limited to only the “normal” places.
-Because of this (and because it is very widely used), formatter and tooling support is excellent.
-Because JavaScript is a full-featured language, you can easily write helper functions and share code across files.
-I was able to go from 5–6 “shortcodes” in Nunjucks (and 15–20 for Handlebars) to zero for JSX.
-Unfortunately, Eleventy doesn’t support JSX by default.
-So I spent a few days making a plugin that lets it do just that, which seems to work ok for the use case I’ve tested it on (namely, this site).
-It runs fairly quickly (only a bit slower than Handlebars) and mostly works as you’d expect.